security-notes/infobyte-faraday-wiki/Tasks.md

 * name
 * description

-Then,use the "Import" button and select your new CSV to load your custom methodology to Faraday.
+Then, use the "Import" button and select your new CSV to load your custom methodology to Faraday.